tiprankstipranks

 If our operating performance does not meet market expectations, the price of our securities may decline.

 The trading price of our securities could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
 Fluctuations in the price of our securities could result in the loss of all or part of your investment.
-Any of the factors listed below could have a material adverse effect on your investment in our securities, and our securities may trade at prices significantly below the price you paid for them.
-Factors affecting the trading price of our securities may include: - actual or anticipated fluctuations in our quarterly financial results or the quarterly financial results of companies perceived to be similar to us;?changes in the market's expectations about our operating results;?success of competitors;?our operating results failing to meet market expectations in a particular period;?changes in financial estimates and recommendations by securities analysts concerning us or the financial payment card and digital asset industries and markets in general;?operating and stock price performance of other companies that investors deem comparable to us;?our ability to market new and enhanced products on a timely basis;?changes in laws and regulations affecting our business;?commencement of, or involvement in, litigation involving us;?changes in our capital structure, such as future issuances of securities or the incurrence of additional debt;?the volume of shares of our securities available for public sale;?any significant change in our board or management;?sales of substantial amounts of our securities by our directors, executive officers or significant stockholders or the perception that such sales could occur; and ?general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.
+Any of the factors listed below could have a material adverse effect on your investment in our securities and our securities may trade at prices significantly below the price you paid for them.
+Factors affecting the trading price of our securities may include: - actual or anticipated fluctuations in our quarterly financial results or the quarterly financial results of companies perceived to be similar to us;?changes in the market's expectations about our operating results;?success of competitors;?our operating results failing to meet market expectations in a particular period;?our reliance on Resolute Holdings for management services under the Management Agreement exposes us to risks related to their substantial influence over our business, operations, and strategy;?changes in financial estimates and recommendations by securities analysts concerning us or the financial payment card and digital asset industries and markets in general;?operating and stock price performance of other companies that investors deem comparable to us;?our ability to market new and innovative products on a timely basis;?changes in laws and regulations affecting our business;?commencement of, or involvement in, litigation involving us;?changes in our capital structure, such as future issuances of securities or the incurrence of additional debt;?the volume of shares of our securities available for public sale;?any significant change in our board or management;?sales of substantial amounts of our securities by our directors, executive officers or significant stockholders or the perception that such sales could occur; and ?general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.
 Broad market and industry factors may depress the market price of our securities irrespective of our operating performance.
 The stock market in general and the Nasdaq Global Market have experienced price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of the particular companies affected.
 The trading prices and valuations of these stocks, and of our securities, may not be predictable.
 A loss of investor confidence in the market for financial technology stocks or the stocks of other companies which investors perceive to be similar to us could depress our securities prices regardless of our business, prospects, financial conditions or results of operations.
 A decline in the market price of our securities also could adversely affect our ability to issue additional securities and our ability to obtain additional financing in the future.

 We may be required to take write-downs or write-offs, restructuring and impairment or other charges that could have a significant negative effect on our financial condition, results of operations and securities prices, which could cause you to lose some or all of your investment.